Do you want selling to be easy?

-I also found that there is a second set of individuals for whom things seemed to work very naturally and almost effortlessly.
+Then there is almost always a small sub-set of people for whom things seemed to work very naturally and almost effortlessly.

-Rarely, and I do mean rarely, the gods put the perfect combination of talent, training, timing, and temperament into one individual who is, in fact, a kind of miracle.
+Rarely, and I do mean rarely, the gods put the perfect combination of talent, training, timing, and temperament into one individual.
+That person seems like a kind of miracle.
 But those people are so rare that they are never the foundation of a company or a team.

-The vast majority of the top performers are people who have just taken the fundamentals of their trade, craft, or profession and worked them with consistency, over and over and over until that is just the way that those individuals are.
+The vast majority of the top performers are people who have just taken the fundamentals of their trade, craft, or profession and worked them with consistency.
+They practice them over and over and over until that is just the way that those individuals are.

-I once hired a salesman who gave you the distinct impression that he was the model for Elmer Fudd.
-Not what you would call a reservoir of natural talent.
+I once hired a salesman who gave the distinct impression of being the inspiration for the Elmer Fudd cartoon character.
+He was not what you would call a reservoir of natural talent.
 But his habits, his practices, his discipline, were such that he quickly became the top salesman in our international organization selling financial services.

 Are they geniuses?
 Who cares?